Plant DetailShow Menu

 Tags:

-#showy flowers#full sun tolerant#small spaces#moth caterpillar host#native perennials#blue flowers#native bees#rabbit resistant#fire low flammability#NC native#perennial flowers#summer flowers#deer resistant#herbaceous perennial#rock garden#spring interest#pollinator plant#native wildflower#larval host plant#NC Native Pollinator Plant#food source herbage#food source nectar#food source pollen#Coastal FAC#compact habit#nectar plant late spring#food source hard mast fruit#fly friendly#butterfly friendly#nectar plant midspring#Piedmont Mountains FACU#partial shade tolerant#bee friendly#Audubon#compact#showy#annual#butterfly garden#wildflower#wildlife friendly
+#showy flowers#full sun tolerant#small spaces#moth caterpillar host#native perennial#blue flowers#native bees#rabbit resistant#fire low flammability#NC native#perennial flowers#summer flowers#deer resistant#herbaceous perennial#rock garden#spring interest#pollinator plant#native wildflower#larval host plant#NC Native Pollinator Plant#food source herbage#food source nectar#food source pollen#Coastal FAC#compact habit#nectar plant late spring#food source hard mast fruit#fly friendly#butterfly friendly#nectar plant midspring#Piedmont Mountains FACU#partial shade tolerant#bee friendly#Audubon#compact#showy#annual#butterfly garden#wildflower#wildlife friendly

 Cultivars / Varieties: